Hrithik373/Retail-Prediction-model/README.md

-copyright © 2026 Hrithik Ghosh.
+Copyright © 2026 Hrithik Ghosh.
+All rights reserved.
+Unauthorized copying, modification, or distribution of this repository is prohibited.

 please use "pip install streamlit" before running this file